 On a typical day, you probably don’t think about what’s going on behind the walls of your house or upstairs in your attic.
 However, that might change if you’re ever faced with a rat infestation.

 But how do you know if there are rats in your walls or in the attic?
-And how can you help get rid of rats in your house?
+Want to know how to get rid of rats in walls?

 Tell-Tale Signs of Rats in the Walls or Attics